Janet Colburn A Founding Member of CCGS

 Welcome To The CCGS Website!

-The Carroll County Genealogical Society President and Board would like to welcome all researchers to our new website that was created with you, our members in mind and the public in pursuit of genealogical research.
-We hope our presentation of information is engaging and helpful and if you are not currently a member you would consider a membership in our society.
-Our informational offerings are rich and our plans are to grow as we work to improve the information and historical records offered to the general public and our membership.
+The Carroll County Genealogical Society President and Board would like to welcome the many researchers to our website that was created for you, our members and the public in pursuit of genealogical research.
+Our informational offerings are rich and we continue to grow our digital content.
+As we work to improve the historical records offered at our site we hope that you would join us if you are not a current member.
 Enjoy the site, explore and research.
 Genealogical research is rewarding and we hope that you find your experience with us positive and will return often in your research.